RichieBzzzt/Dreepy/README.md

 ## Any Limitations/Assumptions?

 For each task in Azure DevOps, you can check for all variable group, or just one variable group of a build.
 However you cannot select a subset of variables stored in a variable group.
+You can specify prefix for one variable group, then suffix for anotehr variable group, however you would need to specify the variable group.